ivine/xcode_parser/README.md

 ```

 - `factory Pbxproj.parse(String content, {String path})` - Analyzes the given .pbxproj file content.
 Parameter path - optional path to the .pbxproj file to be outputted.
 Returns: `Pbxproj` — an instance of Pbxproj after analyzing the content
 - `static Future<Pbxproj> open(String path)` - Opens and analyzes the .pbxproj file at the specified path.
 Parameter path - path to the .pbxproj file.
 Returns: `Future<Pbxproj>` — an asynchronous result that contains an instance of Pbxproj after reading and analyzing the file.
+Not available on Web.
 - `Future<void> save()` - Saves the current state of the Pbxproj object back to the .pbxproj file.
+Not available on Web.
 - `String generateUuid()` - Generates a unique identifier (UUID), which can be used for new project components.
 - `void add(NamedComponent component)` - Adds a new component to the project.
 - `void remove(String uuid)` - Removes a component from the project by its UUID.